 Income is recognised on an effective interest basis for debt instruments other than those financial assets classified as at FVTPL.
 Interest income is recognised in profit or loss and is included in the 'Other income' line item.

-Subsequent measurement: c)
+c) Subsequent measurement:

 For subsequent measurement, the Group classifies a financial asset in accordance with the below criteria: